Tenants and Renters in California

 Does California have rent control?

-Update October 9, 2019: Beginning Jan 1, 2020, there will be statewide rent control in California.
+As of Jan 1, 2020, there is statewide rent control in California.
 The new law caps rent increases to no more than 5% + regional inflation.

 In addition, some cities have even stricter rent control laws which apply within city boundaries.
 See our Guide to Rent Control.